suvrotica/SuvroTuitionBlog/src/lib/posts/RuntoPiss.md

 Who knew I could get so famous so fast, <br>
 An ass not fun, ass-fucked by the sun.  <br>
   <br>
-In my fifty so now not so fartsy shifty,  <br>
+In my fifty so now fartsy but not shifty,  <br>
 I only wank to imaginary reals on indices.<br>
 Stumped deep in thought that's all I got, <br>
 I run the maze of mother fucking matrices.  <br>